LeemanGeophysicalLLC/testing-with-python/testing_basics.md

   # Cleanup - automatically garbage collected
 ```

-The best way to deal with this is to add a tolerance check, something like
+The best way to deal with this is to add a tolerance check, something like:

 ```python
 def test_floating_subtraction():
     # Setup